evert/evert.github.com/_posts/2014/2014-12-18-testing-composer-prefer-lowest.md

 If version 1.2.5 is the latest, composer will always grab that version.

-With the new `--prefer-oldest` setting, you can tell composer to install the oldest possible version of a package that still matches your requirement.
+With the new `--prefer-lowest` setting, you can tell composer to install the oldest possible version of a package that still matches your requirement.

 So if we run:

-    composer update --prefer-oldest
+    composer update --prefer-lowest

 We should get version 1.2.1 for `vendor/package` and all its dependencies.